Faculty

 Tal API 1Saxophonist Tal Varon (talvaron@gmail.com) has performed in Israel, Europe, the United States, and South Africa, in jazz ensembles and in classical settings, including with the Israel Philharmonic.
 He currently plays in The Avi Lebovich Orchestra.

-A recipient of scholarship awards from the America-Israel Foundation, Mr. Varon received a BFA in Jazz performance from The New School University in New York, where he studied with George Garzone.
+A recipient of scholarship awards from the America-Israel Foundation, Mr. Varon received a BFA in Jazz Performance from The New School University in New York, where he studied with George Garzone.

 Senior Teachers